miyako/php/README.md

 Based on [miyako/4d-class-php](https://github.com/miyako/4d-class-php).

-The CGI class has been refactored as a Shared Singleton class.
+The CGI class has been refactored as a Shared Singleton.